-The NNPRFTC exists to support new and ongoing postgraduate training programs for nurse practitioners in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.
+The NNPRFTC exists to support new and ongoing postgraduate training programs for nurse practitioners and physician assistants in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.

 Eligibility for Accreditation Review

 Application for Accreditation for Postgraduate NP or joint NP/PA training programs should be completed by the primary sponsoring organization.
 Postgraduate NP or joint NP/PA training programs must meet the following basic criteria in order to be eligible for consideration of accreditation.